-Net income (loss) improved \$168 million during the year ended December 31, 2022 when compared to the same period in 2021, primarily due to an increase in revenue, as described in more detail above under "Revenue and Segment Information", largely offset by an increase in selling and marketing expenses in response to increasing consumer travel demand as travel activity restrictions eased and the travel industry recovered, and to a lesser extent, an increase in personnel and overhead costs to support business growth during the consumer travel demand recovery and increased direct costs from credit card payment fees and other revenue-related transaction costs in direct correlation with the increase in revenue during the year ended December 31, 2022, all of which is described in more detail above under "Consolidated Expenses."
+Net income decreased \$10 million during the year ended December 31, 2023 when compared to the same period in 2022.
+The decrease in net income was largely driven by increased direct selling and marketing costs in response to strong consumer travel demand and investment to grow market share in our experiences offerings, increased personnel and overhead costs to help support business growth and consumer demand, as well as an incremental income tax expense of \$55 million recognized during the first quarter of 2023 as a result of an IRS audit settlement and related adjustment to our existing transfer pricing income tax reserves for subsequent tax years and to a lesser extent, restructuring and other related reorganization costs, primarily consisting of employee severance and related benefits, increased direct costs from credit card payment and other revenue-related transaction costs in direct correlation with the increase in experiences revenue during the year ended December 31, 2023, all of which are described in more detail above under "Consolidated Expenses", largely offset by an increase in revenue, as described in more detail above under "Revenue and Segment Information."